 I would put down the scenic drive within the Black River Gorges National Park as one of the recommended things to do in Mauritius.
 Read on for some of the key stops from our day trip to this Mauritius national park.

-Black River Gorges national park activities
+Things to do at Black River Gorges national park

 Alexandra Falls